 The Effect of Computer-Assisted Learning on Students’ Long-Term Development

-This paper examines the effect of computer-assisted education on students’ long-term development.
-It explores the implementation of the “largest ed-tech intervention in the world to date” that connected China’s best teachers to more than 100 million rural students through satellite internet.
-We find evidence that exposure to the program improved students’ academic achievement, labor performance, and computer usage, while decreasing mental health.
+In this paper, we examine the effect of computer-assisted learning on students’ long-term development.
+We explore the implementation of the “largest ed-tech intervention in the world to date,” which connected China’s best teachers to more than 100 million rural students through satellite internet.
+We find evidence that exposure to the program improved students’ academic achievement, labor performance, and computer usage.
 We observe these effects up to ten years after program implementation.
-These findings indicate that education technology might have long-lasting positive effects on a variety of outcomes.
-Moreover, technology can be effective in reducing the rural-urban education gap.
+These findings indicate that education technology can have long-lasting positive effects on a variety of outcomes and can be effective in reducing the rural–urban education gap.

-Keywords: computer-assisted education, teachers' quality, education technology, China, education policy
+Keywords: computer-assisted education, education quality, education technology, China, education policy

 JEL Classification: I24, O38, O15, I26, I28